 Tax incentives to boost job creation: Saskatchewan throne speech

-October 24, 2014 by Clare Clancy The Canadian Press
+By Clare Clancy The Canadian Press

 Oct.
 24, 2014 – The Saskatchewan government is planning to introduce a tax incentive to double exports by 2020 and boost job creation in the manufacturing and corporate sectors.

 The promise was made in Wednesday’s throne speech, which was delivered under tight security at the provincial legislature, after a soldier was shot and killed near Parliament Hill in Ottawa earlier in the day.

 The ceremony before the speech was moved inside due to concern for military personnel and international diplomats who attended the event.
 Police officers swept the building beforehand for any security threats.